 San Pedro Town, located in the south of Ambergris Caye, is about a mile long and only a few blocks wide.
 Some streets are still made of sand which is great for walking around barefoot and bad for motor vehicles.
-The mean street Pescador Drive is concrete cobblestone.
+The main street Pescador Drive is concrete faux-cobblestone.

 There are few cars; instead, the vehicles of choice (besides feet and bikes) are golf carts, which are available for rent.
 San Pedro is a laid-back town, and most of the activity happens near the waterfront.
 San Pedro Town is clustered with wooden houses, some with English Colonial or Spanish architecture, others Caribbean style.
 Gift shops, boutiques, bars, cafes, and restaurants abound on Barrier Reef Drive and Pescador Drive – the two main avenues in the town.
 A short walk in town and you’ll experience the warmth of the San Pedranos and witness the ease of their island lifestyle as they go through daily life.
 Barefoot, tee-shirts, and shorts are standard island dress code.

 There are many restaurants specializing in fresh seafood (lobster and conch are plentiful and inexpensive when in season) and the Belizean national dish (spicy stewed chicken, served with a delicious rice and bean combination cooked in coconut milk.)
 Mexican, Italian, and Chinese food are also available, as well as pizza.
 The best bargains in town are the freshly made tacos, burritos and rice and beans sold by street vendors in the evenings, and the Lions Club steak and chicken barbecue held every Friday and Saturday night.